-I originally wrote this for our Backyard Growers but it really is important.
+I originally wrote these transplanting tips for our Backyard Growers but it really is important.

 Timing timing timing timing timing.

 Make sure you are doing the right thing at the right time of the year and make yourself a written schedule of what you need to do and when it needs to be done.
 Time flies!
 With that said you have to prioritize everything so as to not miss a window of opportunity to do something.

 Regarding root-bound plants, in this case, we were talking about root bound Japanese Maples.
 If they are severely root bound you do need to disturb and possibly cut some of the roots.
 Since you already this they are probably going to be fine.
 However, when you have to start cutting the roots vertical to break that girdling habit you have to think about how much you are going to shock the plant.